poldrack/pytest_tutorial/README.md

 > Examining a program to see if it does not do what it is supposed to do is only half the battle; the other half is seeing whether the program does what it is not supposed to do.

 That is, we need to try to cause the program to make errors, and make sure that it avoids them appropriately.
-In this case, we will start by seeing what happens if we give the function rt and accuracy series of different sizes.
+In this case, we will start by seeing what happens if our rt and accuracy series are of different sizes.
 Let's first write a test to see what happens if we do this [test_3_type_fail.py](rtanalysis/test_3_type_fail.py):

     def test_dataframe_error():
         rta = RTAnalysis()
         test_df = generate_test_df(2, 1, 0.8)
-        rta.fit(test_df.rt, test_df.accuracy.loc[:10])
+        rta.fit(test_df.rt, test_df.accuracy.loc[1:])

 If we run this test, we will see that it fails, due to the error that is raised by the function when the data are incorrectly sized.
+(Note that we have told pytest to ignore this failure, so that it won't cause our entire test run to fail, using the ``@pytest.mark.xfail`` decorator.)
 This is the correct behavior on the part of our function, but it's not the correct behavior on the part of our test!
 Instead, we want the test to succeed *if and only if* the correct exception is raised.
 To do this, we can use the ``pytest.raises`` function as a context manager [test_3_type_success.py](rtanalysis/test_3_type_success.py):

     def test_dataframe_error_with_raises():
         rta = RTAnalysis()
         test_df = generate_test_df(2, 1, 0.8)
         with pytest.raises(ValueError):
-            rta.fit(test_df.rt, test_df.accuracy.loc[:10])
+            rta.fit(test_df.rt, test_df.accuracy.loc[1:])

 This is basically telling pytest that we expect this particular function to raise a ValueError exception, and that the test should fail if this particular exception is *not* raised.